ijemmao/dartmouth-naps/README.md

 Each Review object is represented with a Review Card Fragment that is overlaid on the `CampusMapFragment`.

 ##### Review Card Container Fragment
 This fragment contains all the `ReviewCardFragment`s which allows for swiping functionality.
 On swiping, the `SupportMapFragment` centers on the associated `Review`.
+When the `ReviewCardFragment`s first load up, they are sorted in order of distance from the user's current location, so that the first one to show up is the closest to the user.

 ##### Rating Fragment
 The Noise, Comfort, and Light ratings all implement the Rating fragment which makes for keeping track of the unique statuses for each Review fairly simple.